c9/docs.c9.io/src/workspaces/ftp_workspaces.md

 <iframe width="480" height="360" src="http://www.youtube.com/embed/HehwOFg7jYc" frameborder="0" allowfullscreen></iframe>

 In this article, we'll show you how to set up an FTP project.

-Before attempting to create an FTP project, please be aware that Cloud9 IDE currently support only passive FTP.
+Note: Currently, Cloud9 IDE only supports passive FTP.
 Active FTP, SFTP and FTPS are **not yet supported**.
+For SSH connections, consider creating [an SSH workspace](./run_your_own_workspace.html).

 To create an FTP project, go to the Dashboard and click on the ![Project Add Icon](./icons/workspacePlusIcon.png) next to **MY PROJECTS**.
 Choose the option to **Create a new project** (see "[Creating a New Project](./creating_new_workspace.html)" if you need to review the steps to create a new project):
 ![New workspace creation](./images/newWorkspace.png)